searxng/searxng/docs/admin/installation-uwsgi.rst

   systemd unit.
 The Emperor service will scan specific directories for `uwsgi ini file`_\s (also know as *vassals*).
 If a *vassal* is added, removed or the timestamp is modified, a corresponding action takes place: a new uWSGI instance is started, reload or stopped.
-Take Fedora and a searx.ini as example::
+Take Fedora and a searxng.ini as example::

-    to start a new SearXNG instance create --> /etc/uwsgi.d/searx.ini to reload the instance edit timestamp  --> touch /etc/uwsgi.d/searx.ini to stop instance remove ini            --> rm /etc/uwsgi.d/searx.ini
+    to start a new SearXNG instance create --> /etc/uwsgi.d/searxng.ini to reload the instance edit timestamp  --> touch /etc/uwsgi.d/searxng.ini to stop instance remove ini            --> rm /etc/uwsgi.d/searxng.ini

 Distributors
 ============